International Sakharov Environmental Institute

-In February 2011 1,273 full-time students were enrolled.
+As of 2024, the Institute has more than 5,000 students enrolled, including bachelors, masters, postgraduate, full-time and correspondence students.

 History

 International Sakharov Environmental Institute was formed on January 20, 1992 after the resolution of the Republic of Belarus in compliance with the recommendations of the International Sakharov Congress (Moscow, May, 1991) by means of the United Nations Organization.

 The necessity of founding such an educational institution appeared as a result of the Chernobyl disaster of 1986, when there were practically no specialists professionally trained for minimization of the consequences of radiation accidents.
 Following the initiatives of the International Congress of memory of Andrei Sakharov “Peace, progress, human rights” and the program “Chernobyl” controlled by the United Nations Organization, Sakharov college was inaugurated in Minsk.
 The next stage of the development was 1994, when after the resolution of the Ministry of Education and Science of the Republic of Belarus the college became independent International Institute of Radioecology.
 In 1999 after the state accreditation the Institute acquired the status of University.

 In May 2015 prorector Sergey S. Poznyak was appointed acting rector of the university.
 He is Doktor nauk in agricultural sciences.

 Since 1 September 2015 the Institute is a division of Belarusian State University.

+The current Director of the Institute is Sergey Aleksandrovich Maskevich, a Belarusian statesman and academic.